Solar power is, quite simply, the conversion of energy from sunlight into electricity.

 Why investors like you are choosing solar…

-- Solar farms enable secure inflation-linked revenues and have an economic lifespan of approximately 30 years.
+- Solar farms have the potential to enable secure inflation-linked revenues and have an economic lifespan of approximately 30 years.

-- Solar bond investments are backed by tangible assets, like land, photovoltaic panels and the corresponding equipment.
+- Solar investments can be backed by tangible assets, like land, photovoltaic panels and the corresponding equipment.

 - Solar technology is unique in its scalability and short construction times, meaning sites can be developed quickly.